mulesoft-assets/template-sfdc2sap-account-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
-The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:
+The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

 1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Contacts.
 2. During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B.